David J. Hurley Air Traffic Control System Command Center

 When adverse weather, equipment outages, runway closures or other significant events impact an airport, specialists at the command center adjust traffic demands to meet system capacity.

-The FAA coordinates up to 43,000 flights in the U.S. per day, managing 70 percent of the world’s daily operations.
-With 5,000 aircraft in the nation’s skies at any given moment, numerous experts from government agencies and the aviation industry work seamlessly through a process called collaborative decision making to manage current and future constraints in the system.
+The FAA coordinates up to 50,000 flights in the U.S. per day; over a quarter of the world’s scheduled flights arrive at or depart from U.S. airports.
+With 5,000 aircraft in the nation’s skies during the busiest periods, numerous experts from government agencies and the aviation industry work seamlessly through a process called collaborative decision making to manage current and future constraints in the system.
 They discuss flight planning, weather, runway construction, the movement of dignitaries, and other issues that may impact the system.

 The Command Center is home to the Space Data Integrator (SDI).
 The SDI is a team of air traffic and commercial space transportation experts that track commercial launch and reentry operations, the status of various mission events, and the display of aircraft hazard areas.
 The team uses automated data to make airspace management decisions about aircraft routes and schedules during launch and reentry operations.
 To monitor a mission, a team of FAA air traffic and aerospace experts known as the Joint Space Operations Group (JSpOG), located at the FAA’s Air Traffic Control System David J. Hurley Air Traffic Control System Command Center, gathers operational data and sends the data using FAA communications tools to adapt airspace usage with incoming and outgoing operations.